 As we looked at the AKC registration application at the time we noticed that it had a limited number of boxes for the name.
-Since Mandy came from Vogue Bassets we wanted that in her name too.
+Since came from Vogue Bassets we wanted "Vogue" in her name too.
 Our males were all named for beers, but we thought that wasn’t appropriate for the girls.
 We considered wine and soft drinks.
 For some reason we thought that Mountain Dew was a great choice for her.
 Due to the AKC’s requirement to fit the name within the limited number of boxes we came up with Vogue’s Woebgon Mountain Dew.
 We thought that spelling of woebegone would work and help keep our dog’s names within the AKC’s limited number of letters.

 After using Woebgon in Mandy’s name we decided to keep that spelling for future bassets and it became our kennel name.
 Today all of our basset hounds carry the Woebgon name which is actually in honor of our very first registered basset hound, Lucy.
 While she was a very poorly bred basset Lucy taught us that going to a respected and responsible breeder was the only way that we were going to get a good basset hound.
 She also taught us the importance of breeding the right combination of sire and dam for the best result.

 That is still our commitment today.
 We do our best to throughly research and do necessary health testing on all the basset hounds we breed.
-Temperament and health are our primary concerns along with choosing dogs that match the AKC Standard for Basset Hounds as closely as possible.
+Temperament and health are our primary concerns along with choosing dogs that match the as closely as possible.
 Our efforts to show our dogs in AKC conformation is a big part of that commitment.
 Through the adjudication of our breeding stock by licensed AKC judges we are assured that our basset hounds are close to the AKC Standard.
 We go further than that.
 We invite other basset hound breeders to assist us in our choices.
 They give input on our breeding choices and which puppies we need to keep for future showing and breeding.
 While our basset hounds are truly woebegone in appearance they are certainly not in quality.